mikezhang3679/BluetoothTest/README.md

 # English
   1.This demo contains a lot of instructions, you can run this demo, connect to our bracelet, and then test the function of the bracelet.
+  2.If you want to make your own APP, you can also refer to our demo, which only needs to add the instructions you want according to the bluetooth protocol.
+(The bluetooth instructions are all in the CommandManager class)